adithyag17/FarmersMandi/README.md

 - `updated_at`: Timestamp

 ### Order History Table:

 - `history_id`: Integer (Primary Key)
 - `user_id`: Integer (FK to user)
 - `orders`: List of past orders
 - `created_at`: Timestamp

 ## Deployment

 - **Frontend:** Vercel
 - **Backend:** Cloud server or managed service (like AWS EC2 or DigitalOcean)
 - **Database:** PostgreSQL

 ## Security Considerations

 - **Auth:** JWT tokens with refresh mechanism
 - **Input Validation:** Sanitize and validate all inputs

 ## Next Steps

 - Design UI components
 - Set up FastAPI server
 - Connect frontend and backend
 - Implement authentication and payments
 - Test and optimize search functionality

-This should make your project more robust and ready for production!
-Let me know if you’d like to refine anything further. 🚀